apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/document/node-bundling.md

 Key points to note here

-1. Bundling patterns can be defined for either mixin or primaryType
+1. Bundling patterns can be defined for either jcr:mixinTypes or jcr:primaryType.
-2. Bundling pattern defined for mixins take precedence over those defined for primary type
+2. Bundling pattern defined for mixins take precedence over those defined for primary node type.
-3. Bundling only impacts content created after the bundling pattern is set
+3. Bundling only impacts content created after the bundling pattern is set.
-4. Existing content would not be modified
+4. Existing content is not modified.
 5. This feature can be enabled or disabled anytime.
-6. If bundling is disable later then it would only prevent bundling of nodes created after disabling.
-Existing bundled nodes would remain bundled
+6. If bundling is disable later then it only prevents bundling of nodes created after disabling.
+Existing bundled nodes remain bundled.
 7. Bundling pattern is baked in into the created node.
-So if bundling pattern is changed later it would only affect new bundled roots created after the change
+So if bundling pattern is changed later, it only affects new bundled roots created after the change.
 8. Writes to `/jcr:system/rep:documentStore/bundlor` should be restricted to system admin as this is an important configuration and any mis configuration here can have severe adverse impact on repository.
-9. While selecting bundling rule for any node node type inheritance is not considered.
-Bundling pattern is selected based on exact match of primary type or mixin type
+9. While selecting bundling rule for any node node type inheritance is _not_ considered.
+Bundling pattern is selected based on exact match of jcr:mixinTypes or jcr:primaryType names.

 ### <a name="bundling-pattern"></a> Bundling Pattern

 Bundling pattern is a multi value value property.
 The pattern elements are list of relative node paths which should be bundled as part of _bundling root_.
-The relative node paths can be of following type
+The relative node paths can be of following type:

 * Static - Like 'jcr:content', 'jcr:content/metadata'.
 * Wildcard _(Experimental Feature)_ - Like 'jcr:content/renditions/**'.
 This would bundle all nodes under relative